morpheuslord/GPT_Vuln-analyzer/README.md

 ## Using Bard AI

-For you to use Bard AI you must signup to the MakerSuit Palm API for developer access and generate your API key from there.
+For you to use Bard AI you must sign up to the MakerSuit Palm API for developer access and generate your API key from there.
 For links and how this works you can use this video [MakerSuit](https://www.youtube.com/watch?v=Ce1AOchQMzA&t=128s)

 Once the API is acquired just add it to the `.env` file and you are good to go.